The Error You Already See Through

 Chronic inflammation.
 Metabolic dysfunction, gut permeability, excess visceral fat, and chronic stress all drive persistent low-grade immune activation.
 Elizabeth Blackburn and Elissa Epel's telomere research showed that chronic inflammation accelerates telomere shortening — caregivers under sustained stress showed cellular aging equivalent to an additional decade.

-The loop is tight: processed food destabilizes blood sugar, which drives insulin resistance, which promotes visceral fat, which generates inflammatory signals, which impair mitochondria, which reduce energy, which degrade cognition, which reduce the capacity to make different choices.
+The loop is tight: processed food destabilizes blood sugar, which drives insulin resistance, which promotes visceral fat, which generates inflammatory signals, which impair mitochondria, which reduce energy, which degrade cognition, which reduce your capacity to make different choices.
 The loop closes.
-And Merleau-Ponty's point hits with full force: the body IS the mind's environment.
+And Merleau-Ponty's point hits with full force: your body IS your mind's environment.
 The loop is consciousness degrading itself through its own biological substrate.

 Kevin Hall's NIH research produced the cleanest evidence on what ultra-processed food does.
 In his 2019 randomized controlled trial, participants eating ultra-processed diets consumed 500 more calories per day than those eating unprocessed food — even when both diets were matched for macronutrients, sugar, fat, and fiber.
 Same nutrition on paper.
 Radically different outcomes in bodies.

 Fifty-five percent of American calories come from ultra-processed food.
 For children, 67%.
 Substances engineered for shelf life and repeat purchase, containing ingredients that did not exist a century ago.
-The digestive system, the microbiome, the insulin response — none were calibrated for this input.
+Your digestive system, your microbiome, your insulin response — none were calibrated for this input.

 Forty-one million Americans have used a GLP-1 receptor agonist — semaglutide, tirzepatide, or similar.
 One in eight adults.
 We hold a position on GLP-1 drugs that may satisfy no one: they are a legitimate tool, not a solution.
 They address symptoms without changing the food environment that caused them.
 But for millions trapped in the loop — where degraded cognition prevents the choices that would restore cognition — they provide biological breathing room to start.
 Breaking the loop at any point creates conditions for breaking it everywhere.